Grady253/react-portfolio-v2/README.md

 * [Github Repo](https://github.com/Grady253/react-portfolio-v2)

 ## Overview
-This is my live website that host all of my current applications that i've built.
+This is my live website that displays some of my current skills that i've aquired over time, along with some of my projects that I've built.
+In addition this will also display my resume and my contact information if you want to reach out.

+## Technologies
+*React
+*Material UI